metaphor829/FastAPI-Authentication-System-with-MagenticUI-Integration/README.md

 A comprehensive authentication system built with FastAPI, featuring user management, JWT tokens, and seamless integration with Magentic-UI web interface.

+> **About Magentic-UI**: Magentic-UI is Microsoft's open-source web interface for AI agents, providing a modern React-based UI for interacting with AI systems.
+Learn more at [microsoft/magentic-ui](https://github.com/microsoft/magentic-ui).

 ## 🚀 Features

 ### Authentication System